UniversalDevicesInc/html-node-views/README.md

 UD Mobile for iOS version 1.1.43 or greater.
 Coming soon to Android.

 # Known Issues:
-Support for multiple addresse '{"setObservedAddresses": []}' is not fully implemented, currently testing basic functionality for attached nodes.
+(1) Support for multiple addresse '{"setObservedAddresses": []}' is not fully implemented, currently testing basic functionality for attached nodes.
-All Favorites Tiles have delay in loading, working this for next UDM version.
+(2) All Favorites Tiles have delay in loading, working this for next UDM version.
+(3) Some Favorites and User Preferences settings such as node/favorite color, icon, and Hide Background are not passed to the .html file.

 # Server
 During testing all HTML files should be hosted on a publicly accessible and secure server.
 Production files may be saved in eisy or other location to be determined by UDI.